-Scripture offers a stranger and a better thing.
-It refuses to let work be worthless, and it refuses to let work be everything.
-It dignifies the dishwasher and dethrones the corner office in the same breath.
-To see how, you have to go back to the first chapters of the Bible, where work appears not as a punishment but as a gift — and forward to a letter where the apostle Paul takes the most degraded laborers in the Roman world and tells them their drudgery is service rendered to the King of kings.
+Scripture offers something stranger and better.
+It refuses to let work be worthless and refuses to let work be everything.
+It dignifies the dishwasher and dethrones the corner office in one breath.
+To see how, go back to the first chapters of the Bible, where work turns up as a gift rather than a punishment, and then forward to a letter in which Paul takes the most degraded laborers in the Roman world and tells them their drudgery is service rendered to the King of kings.

 Work Is Older Than the Fall